 5. Norwegian has a wide variety of dialects.

 Currently, it’s unknown exactly how many Norwegian dialects there are.
 They can include variations in grammar, syntax and lexicon, which make idioms unintelligible for those unfamiliar with them.
-For that reason, a Norwegian translation service takes the lead in relation to the use of automated translation software.
+For that reason, automated translation software can't be trusted to produce a high-quality Norwegian translation—at least not without the careful oversight of a skilled human translator.

 Are you looking for a professional Norwegian native-speaking translator who can avoid all the pitfalls?